kochiuyu/CandleStickPattern/README.md

 getSymbols("MSFT", from = "2011-07-08" , to = "2011-07-19")
 ```

-We first do the charting:
+We first plot the candle chart first:

 ``` r
 candleChart(MSFT,theme='white')